LCP MAX Review

 Specs

-Whether you are new to owning a concealed carry or have been carrying for a while, you know concealability is the biggest factor in deciding on a CCW.
-The compact size of the LCP is what makes it the perfect “pocket” carry pistol.
-It’s amazing how Ruger fit 10 round .380 ACP capacity into a pistol the size of a one shot Derringer.
-It even comes with a low-profile pocket holster right out of the box.
-For the ladies, this is the perfect micro-compact to have in a small tote or coin purse if you don’t want to carry a full-size handgun in a large purse.
+Whether you are a concealed carry novice or a seasoned carrier, you understand that concealability is pivotal when deciding on a CCW.
+The Ruger LCP’s compact size earns its reputation as the ideal “pocket” carry pistol.
+Ruger has astonishingly fitted a 10 round .380 ACP capacity into a pistol the size of a one-shot Derringer, alleviating any Ruger LCP Max problems regarding size.
+It even includes a low-profile pocket holster right out of the box, making it the perfect micro-compact for small tote or coin purse carry.

 .380 Skepticism